grpc/proposal/A72-open-telemetry-tracing.md

 Here are the suggested solutions for both use cases.

-### Migrate to OpenTelemetry: Cross-process Networking Concerns
+### Migration to OpenTelemetry: Cross-process Networking Concerns
 When users first introduce gRPC OpenTelemetry, for the time window when the gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus, spanContext can not directly propagate due to different header name and wire format.